nuejs/nue/packages/nuejs.org/blog/standards-first-web-framework/index.md

 The cost is more than just complexity, build times, and development speed.
 It's the whole culture of web development.
 Teams spend more time wrestling with framework documentation than solving real problems.
 Build times that should take milliseconds are taking minutes.
 Each day we drift further from the web's core strengths.

 The biggest trouble is this: the more you invest in learning today's frameworks, the more technical debt you accumulate in your mind.
-React patterns from just a few years ago are now considered anti-patterns.
+React patterns from just a few years ago are now considered antipatterns.
 State management solutions keep cycling through **Redux**, **MobX**, **Recoil**, and countless others.
 Meanwhile, the web platform itself has quietly evolved to provide native solutions for most of what these frameworks try to solve.